Dear Parents and Carers,

 Just a few reminders:

-Please keep your child's PE kit in school all week.
-(White T-shirt and black or blue shorts) PE days are Tuesday and Thursday
+- Please keep your child's PE kit in school all week.
+(White T-shirt and black or blue shorts).
+PE days are Tuesday and Wednesday.

-All children will be provided with a red bottle which will stay in school – it will be washed and refilled with fresh water daily.
+- All children will be provided with a red bottle which will stay in school – it will be washed and refilled with fresh water daily.
 If this accidentally comes home please ensure it is sent back in the next day.

-We know that relationship with parents is vital in the care and development of your children so please ask if you have any questions at all – there is no such thing as a silly question – so please ask!
+We know that relationship with parents is vital in the care and development of your children so please ask if you have any questions at all – there is no such thing as a silly question!